 Idaho Rules of Civil Procedure Rule 16(b).
 Final pre-trial procedure.

-(D) the possibility of obtaining admissions of fact and stipulations regarding the authenticity of documents which will avoid unnecessary proof, and advance rulings from the court on the admissibility of evidence;
+(3) the possibility of obtaining admissions of fact and stipulations regarding the authenticity of exhibits, and the advisability of any advanced rulings from the court concerning the admissibility of evidence;

-(I) the need of an interpreter as provided in Idaho Court Administrative Rule 52 for any party or witness;
+(10) the need for an interpreter as provided in Idaho Court Administrative Rule 52 for any party or witness;

 Promoting Openness In The Courts